japl-lang/japl/tests/testmarkup.md

 Mixed source mode can be entered if the detail `mixed` is specified.
 Raw source mode can be entered if the detail `raw` is specified.
-When no detail is specified, raw source mode is entered.
+When no detail is specified, raw source mode is assumed.

 In raw source mode, all lines in the mode are appended as they are to the JAPL source.
 In mixed